dhirajpatra/language_group_php_frame_less/README.md

 2. In case of two parameters given, application should tell if the countries talking the same language or not.
 Use double quote for more than one word long country name.

-->​ `php public/index.php Spain England`
+---​ `php public/index.php Spain England`
-or `php public/index.php "Spain" "United Kingdom"`
+--- `php public/index.php "Spain" "United Kingdom"`

 [Output]
 Spain and England do not speak the same language